Mubashir24241/my-erp-system/README.md

 ## Orders Calendar View (Optional)
 - Implements a calendar view displaying orders based on their expected delivery dates.
 - Provides the

+## How It Works

+1. Clone the repository to your local machine.
+2. Run `npm install` to install the necessary dependencies.
+3. Open the `App.js` file to view and modify the code for the app.
+4. Run `npm start` to start the development server and launch the app in your browser.
+5. Explore the app and place food orders!